 Underscore.js _.reduce() Function

 The _.reduce() function is an inbuilt function in Underscore.js that is used to transform an array’s/object’s properties into one single value or is used to create a single result from a given list of values.
-When all the elements of the list are passed to the function/iteratee and no more elements remains then the _.each loop ends.
+When all the elements of the list are passed to the function/iterate and no more elements remains then the _.each loop ends.
+The iterate function makes use of memorization, i.e. it is remembering the return value each time it calculates a value.
+Syntax:

 _.reduce(list, iteratee, memo)